ElektraInitiative/libelektra/doc/decisions/0_drafts/errors_core.md

 We often use a `Key * errorKey` argument to return error information via metadata (see related decisions).
 In `libelektra-core`, however, that would be inappropriate and sometimes even impossible (e.g., `keyNew`).

+Not using a `Key * errorKey` argument can be limiting, however.
+Depending on the solution, there can be limited error values, i.e., it may not be possible to use a different error value for every possible error case.
+A prime example of this, a function that returns a pointer and wants to indicate an error via that pointer, only has to option to return `NULL`.
+So if there is more than one possible error, the error cases have to be distinguished another way.

-Therefore, we need a different concept for errors, when an `errorKey` cannot be used.
+Therefore, we need a general concept for errors, which we use when an `errorKey` cannot be used.

 ## Constraints